pingidentity/webinar-pingfed-pingam/README.md

 - `docker exec -it pfwebinarlocal bash`  // the prompt is now within the running container
 - `cd /opt/pingfederate/log`
 - `ls -la`  // several log files are listed

+When done with the evaluation of this setup, it could be useful to remove the images as they are large in size:

+- `docker rmi $(docker images --filter=reference="webinar/*" -q)`
+  - any image tagged as **webinar/** will be deleted

 ## Links